 - Forgetting the Remainder: Always remember to include the remainder in your final answer, especially when solving real-world problems.

 - Misplacing Digits: When performing long division, it's easy to misplace digits, leading to errors in the quotient.
-Double-check your work to ensure that each digit is in the correct position.
+Double-check your work to see to it that each digit is in the correct position.

 - Dividing by Zero: Dividing by zero is undefined and will result in an error.
 Always be careful to avoid dividing by zero in any calculation.